harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-5/README.md

 ## Finally

-After completing this last section, you successfully finished the workshop.
-Congratulations!
+When you are finished exploring, let's head to the [next challenge](../challenge-6/README.md).